 The Market risk premium formula is simple, but there are components we need to discuss.

-Now, let’s take each of the components of the market risk premium formula and analyze them.
+Now, let’s take each of the market risk premium formula components and analyze them.

 First, let’s think about the expected return.
-This expected return is totally dependent on how an investor thinks.
-And what is the type of investments he invests in.
+But, of course, this expected return is dependent on how an investor thinks.
+And what is the type of investments he invests in?

-- Risk-tolerant investors: If the investors are players of the market and understand the ups and downs and are okay with whatever risks they need to go through, then we will call them risk-tolerant investors.
-Risk-tolerant investors won’t expect much from their investments and thus, the premiums would be much lesser than the risk-averse investors.
+- Risk-tolerant investors: If the investors are players in the market, understand the ups and downs, and are okay with whatever risks they need to go through, we will call them risk-tolerant investors.
+Risk-tolerant investors won’t expect much from their investments, and thus, the premiums would be much lesser than the risk-averse investors.

-- Risk-averse investors: These investors are usually new investors and have not invested much in risky investments.
-They have saved over their money in fixed deposits or in savings bank accounts.
+- Risk-averse investors: These investors are usually new and have not invested much in risky investments.
+They have saved their money in fixed deposits or savings bank accounts.
 And after thinking over the prospects of investment, they start to invest in stocks.
-And thus, they expect much more return than the risk-tolerant investors.
-So, the premium is higher in case of risk-averse investors.
+And thus, they expect much more return than risk-tolerant investors.
+So, the premium is higher in the case of risk-averse investors.

-Now, premium also depends on the type of investments the investors are ready to invest in.
-If the investments are too risky, naturally the expected return would be much more than the less risky investments.
+The premium also depends on the type of investments the investors are ready to invest in.
+If the investments are too risky, the expected return would be much more than the less risky investments.
 And thus, the premium would also be more than the less risky investments.

-There are also two other aspects we need to consider here while calculating the premium
+We also need to consider two other aspects here while calculating the premium.

-- Required Market Risk Premium: This is the difference between the minimum rate the investors may expect from any sort of investment and the risk free rate.
+- Required Market Risk Premium: This is the difference between the minimum rate the investors may expect from any investment and the risk-free rate.

-- Market risk premium model is an expectancy model because both of the components in it (expected return and risk free rate) are subject to change and are dependent on the volatile market forces.)
+- The market risk premium model is an expectancy model because both of its components (expected return and risk-free rate) are subject to change and depend on the volatile market forces.)

-- To understand it well, you need to have a basis of computing the expected return so as to find the figure for market premium.
-And the basis you choose should be relevant and aligned with the investments that you have done.
+- To understand it well, you need to have the basis of computing the expected return to find the figure for market premium.
+And the basis you choose should be relevant and aligned with the investments you have made.

-- In normal situations, all you need to do is to go for the historical averages to use as your basis.
-If you invest in NYSE and you want to calculate market risk premium, all you need to do is to find out the past records of the stocks you have decided to invest in.
+- In normal situations, all you need to do is go for the historical averages to use as your basis.
+If you invest in NYSE and want to calculate market risk premium, all you need to do is find out the records of the stocks you have decided to invest in.
 And then find out the averages.
 Then you would get a figure that you can bank upon.
-Here one thing you need to remember is that by taking historical figures as the basis, you are actually assuming that the future would be exactly like the past which may turn out to be flawed.
+It would be best to remember that by taking historical figures as the basis, you are assuming that the future will be exactly like the past, which may turn out to be flawed.

-What would be the right market risk premium calculation which would not be flawed and would be aligned with the current market condition?
+What would be the right market risk premium calculation, which would not be flawed and aligned with the current market condition?
 We need to look for Real Market Premium then.
 Here’s the Real Market Risk Premium formula –

-Real Market Risk Premium formula = (1 + Nominal Rate / 1 + Inflation Rate) – 1
+Real Market Risk Premium = (1 + Nominal Rate / 1 + Inflation Rate) – 1

 In the example section, we will understand everything in detail.

-According to Economists, if you want to base your decision on the historical figures, then you should go for a long-term perspective.
-Because if the premium is beyond 6%, it is way beyond that the actual figures.
-That means if you take a long-term perspective, it would help you to find out an average premium which will be closer to the actual one.
-For example, if we look at the average premium of the USA over the period of 1802 to 2008, we would see that the average premium is mere 5.2%.
+According to Economists, if you want to base your decision on the historical figures, you should go for a long-term perspective.
+Because the premium is beyond 6%, it is way beyond the actual figures.
+That means if you take a long-term perspective, it will help you find out an average premium closer to the actual one.
+For example, if we look at the average premium of the USA from 1802 to 2008, we would see that the average premium is a mere 5.2%.
 That proves a point.
-If you want to invest in a market, go back and look at the historical figures for more than 100 years or as many years as you can and then decide upon on your expected return.
+If you want to invest in a market, look at the historical figures for more than 100 years or as many years as you can and then decide upon your expected return.

 Example # 1 (Market Risk Premium Calculation)